Safety Instructions (ace, ace 2)#

 - Basler ace GigE cameras: Camera power supply via Power over Ethernet (PoE) must comply with the IEEE 802.3af specification.

-- Basler ace USB 3.0 cameras: Camera power must comply with the Universal Bus 3.0 specification.
+- Basler ace USB 3.0 cameras: Camera power must comply with the Universal Serial Bus 3.0 specification.

 NOTICE – Using unsuitable lenses may damage camera components or the lens itself.